 By getting to know the patient, an experienced anamnesis is easier and makes it possible to help the patient more quickly and more efficiently.
-This works better the more secure the physician himself feels in their role.
+This works better the more secure the physician themself feels in their role.
 A relationship of mutual trust is also vital.

 Opportunities through experienced anamnesis

 An experienced anamnesis expands the diagnostic possibilities.
 This is especially helpful when it comes to unclear symptoms such as insomnia, headaches, recurrent colds, or vague abdominal pain.
 Thanks to an experienced anamnesis, the general practitioner can eliminate many factors and ask even more precise questions.
 There could have been, for example, a death in the family.
 The patient would not necessarily describe such an event; if the physician knows about it, however, it can steer them in the right direction in terms of a diagnosis.